 Roscommon Stun Mayo to Reach Connacht Football Final Against Galway

-Roscommon produced a dominant display to defeat Mayo 2-25 to 1-18 in the Connacht Senior Football Championship semi-final at MacHale Park in Castlebar on Sunday, setting up a provincial final showdown against Galway and delivering a significant blow to Mayo's championship ambitions.
+Roscommon produced a stunning second-half display to defeat Mayo 2-25 to 1-18 in the Connacht Senior Football Championship semi-final at MacHale Park in Castlebar on Sunday, overturning a three-point half-time deficit to set up a provincial final showdown against Galway on 10 May 2026.
+The result was a comprehensive victory that delivered a significant blow to Mayo's championship ambitions and announced Roscommon as serious contenders for provincial honours.

 Background

 The Connacht championship has been one of the most competitive provincial competitions in recent years, with Mayo, Galway, and Roscommon all capable of winning the title on any given day.
-Mayo came into the match as one of the pre-tournament favourites, but Roscommon's performance was a reminder of the quality that exists throughout the province.
+Mayo came into the match as one of the pre-tournament favourites, having shown strong form in the National Football League, but Roscommon's performance was a reminder of the quality that exists throughout the province.
+The result was achieved without several key Roscommon players, including Daire Cregg β one of Division One's top scorers β who was suspended, and a number of players from the successful St Brigid's club who were unavailable.

 Key Developments